 “Anyone can be heroic from time to time, but a gentleman is something you have to be all the time.”

-This quote comes from Luigi Pirandello, acclaimed Italian dramatist, novelist, poet and writer who won the 1934 Nobel Prize in Literature.
-He succinctly summarises how being a gentleman is not a half-hearted pursuit and is something one must embody from dawn until dusk.
+This is undoubtedly one for the ‘Hall of Gentleman Quotes Fame’.
+It comes to us courtesy of Luigi Pirandello: acclaimed Italian dramatist, novelist, poet and writer — and winner of the 1934 Nobel Prize in Literature.
+Here, he succinctly summarises why being a gentleman is not a half-hearted pursuit.
+Rather, it’s something one must embody from dawn until dusk: whether people are watching, or not.

 “The word of a gentleman is as good as his bond; and sometimes better.”

-Throughout his long and illustrious career as a literary giant, Charles Dickens, created some of the world’s best-known fictional characters and explored all sides of human life in his enormous body of work.
-He was also a much-beloved English gentleman and poured his beliefs into his work.
+Charles Dickens knew his stuff: and never more so than when it came to gentleman quotes.
+Throughout his long and illustrious career as a literary giant, Dickens created some of the world’s best-known fictional characters and explored all facets of the human condition in his enormous body of work.
+He knew that a gentleman’s promise is worth its weight in gold; so don’t take those gentlemanly qualities lightly, lads.

 “Courtesy is as much a mark of a gentleman as courage.”

-Theodore Roosevelt, 26th President of the United States, was a man who knew about keeping his cool under pressure.
-This surprisingly soft-edged quote from a man who’s considered to be one of the hardest to have ever lived shows that everyday politeness is as important a quality as any considered more traditionally manly.
+Theodore Roosevelt, 26th President of the United States, lends his historic voice to the gentleman quotes dictionary with this surprisingly soft-edged quote; all the more surprising, given that it’s from a man considered to be one of the hardest to have ever lived.
+It demonstrates that common courtesy and everyday politeness is just as crucial for a gentleman as any great show of bravery.

 “A gentleman doesn’t have one set of manners for the house of a poor man and another for the house of someone with an income incomparable to his own.”